AgentSquare: Automatic LLM Agent Search in Modular Design Space: Experiments

 \subsection{Experimental Results}

 \textbf{Main results.} We conduct extensive experiments to compare our method against three types of baselines on six tasks and present results based on GPT-4o in Table~\ref{tab:tab2} and results on GPT-3.5 in Table~\ref{tab:tab1}.
 Additionally, we evaluate the agents' API costs and provide a performance-cost comparison in Figure~\ref{fig4:performance-cost} to Figure~\ref{app:performance-cost5}.
 From these results, we have the following observations: \begin{itemize}[leftmargin=*] \item \textbf{AgentSquare can effectively discover better agents compared with human-designed agents.} On the six representative agent tasks, the best agent searched by AgentSquare consistently outperforms human-designed agents in terms of performance.
 Specifically, as shown in Table~\ref{tab:tab2} and Table \ref{tab:tab1}, compared with the best human-designed agent, AgentSquare achieves an average 14.1\% performance improvement on Webshop, 26.1\% improvement on ALFWorld, 20.5\% improvement on SciWorld, 30.6\% improvement on M3Tool, 6.0\% improvement on Travelplanner, 6.0\% improvement on PDDL.
-Simultaneously, the best agent from AgentSquare is commonly cost-efficient, which strikes the best performance-cost trade-off among all compared agents as seen in Figure~\ref{fig4:performance-cost} -Figure~\ref{app:performance-cost5}. \item \textbf{AgentSquare provides a more efficient searching approach for LLM agent optimization.} To further demonstrate the effectiveness of the search pipeline of AgentSquare, we also compare with two types of agent searching methods including module-level and prompt-level search.
-Compared with the best agent crafted from these searching methods, AgentSquare achieves an average 8.4\% performance improvement on Webshop, 8.1\% improvement on ALFWorld, 11.0\% improvement on SciWorld, 12.8\% improvement on M3Tool, 2.5\% improvement on Travelplanner, 1.4\% improvement on PDDL. \end{itemize}
+Simultaneously, the best agent from AgentSquare is commonly cost-efficient, which strikes the best performance-cost trade-off among all compared agents as seen in Figure~\ref{fig4:performance-cost} -Figure~\ref{app:performance-cost5}.
+Since the search cost is a one-time expense and the searched modules can be reused, it is not included in the above analysis, but separately listed in Table~\ref{tab:search cost}. \item \textbf{AgentSquare provides a more efficient searching approach for LLM agent optimization.} To further demonstrate the effectiveness of the search of AgentSquare, we compare three types of searching methods including module search, prompt search and agent search.
+Compared with the best agent crafted from these searching methods, AgentSquare achieves an average 8.4\% performance improvement on Webshop, 8.1\% improvement on ALFWorld, 11.0\% improvement on SciWorld, 12.8\% improvement on M3Tool, 2.5\% improvement on Travelplanner, 1.4\% improvement on PDDL.
+The comparison of search-based methods is conducted with a fixed LLM token budget to ensure fairness by maintaining the same number of search iterations.
+While in principle ADAS has the potential to discover more sophisticated agents by searching in the entire code space, it may require more iterations (and thus higher LLM token usage) to achieve this. \end{itemize}